Helping Hands, a Children’s Sermon based on the Parable of the Good Samaritan (Luke 10:25-37)

 Object Lesson – Helping Hands

-Using the printable, recreate the story of the Good Samaritan to guide children to understand what it means to have helping hands.
+Using the printable, retell the story of the Good Samaritan to help children understand what it means to have helping hands.

-The Parable of the Good Samaritan is a story that is told by Jesus about a man who was traveling alone when he is robbed, beaten and left for dead.
-A priest who was traveling along the same road came across this injured man, he crossed the road and continued on his way.
-After this, a Levite also came across the injured man, he too crossed the road and left.
+The Parable of the Good Samaritan is a story that Jesus tells about a man who was travelling alone when he was robbed, beaten and left for dead.
+A priest travelling along the same road came across the injured man, crossed the road, and continued on his way.
+After this, a Levite also came across the injured man; he too crossed the road and left.

 Lesson Theme – Helping Hands

-Jesus uses this story to help us understand the importance of what it means to be a good neighbour and friend.
+Jesus uses this story to help us understand the importance of being a good neighbour and friend.
 The Good Samaritan chose to take a moment to help a man who had been hurt.

 Figurative Theme – Helping Hands

 Why do you think God gave us hands?
 (Answers will vary) I’m sure we use our hands for many different things.
-Like writing, brushing our teeth, making a sandwich or to clean our bedrooms.
+Like writing, brushing our teeth, making a sandwich or cleaning our bedrooms.

 Let’s take a look at our hands.
 Hold them with your palms facing upward.
 Now let’s place our hands on our chest.
-You see, if we keep our hands close to us then there is not much we can do for others.
-However, (encourage the children to stretch out their hands) if we reach out our hands we can help others.
+You see, if we keep our hands close to us, there isn’t much we can do for others.
+However, (encourage the children to stretch out their hands) if we reach out our hands, we can help others.

-I believe that God gave us hands so that we can become helpers too.
+I believe God gave us hands so we can be helpers, too.
 We can use our helping hands to serve those around us.
 Just like the Good Samaritan did.

 Life Challenge/Discussion

-Each of our hands have five fingers.
-Why don’t we choose five ways in which we can use our helping hands this coming week.
+Each of our hands has five fingers.
+Why don’t we choose five ways in which we can use our helping hands this coming week?

 Helping Hands Activity